 Choose 3-5 of your favorite colors

-*eye roll* I know I know, sounds obvious, but I had to ask myself this question when I finally decided to begin adding color to my home.
-I recommend taking a look at your Pinterest board and your wardrobe and nailing down your style.
+*eye roll* I know I know, are you EFFIN KIDDING ME?
+But I had to ask myself this obvious question when I finally decided to begin adding color to my home.
+I recommend taking a look at your Pinterest board and your wardrobe to nail down your color style.
 Is it filled with neutrals (i.e. black, white, gray, ivory) or is it filled with vibrant, saturated colors?
 My wardrobe is filled with (surprise surprise) dark greens, blushes, blacks, and grays.
 What colors are you drawn to when you’re shopping?
 What colors are you?
 When working with new clients, I always ask about colors they dislike.
 I personally dislike orange, so I don’t bring it into our home.
 Check that bitch at the front door.

 To create my home color palette, I narrowed down 4 of my favorite colors by choosing the following:

 1-2 neutrals – use these neutrals to paint your walls and to keep in mind for larger purchases like a sofa or bed.
 Unless, of course, you’re feeing daring.

 2-3 bold colors – use these bold colors to keep in mind for smaller purchases like throw pillows, decor, accent chairs, or even painting an accent wall.

 OK great, you’ve chosen your colors, but how do you know they’ll look good together in your home?
 Here are some of my tips:

 x Choose colors within the same color temperature; either cool or warm.
 Warm colors are the reds, yellows, tans, and browns while cool colors are the blues, greens, violet and some grays.
 From experience, it’s hard to mix warm and cool tones well, although it can be done.